tim-richter/spinne/README.md

 ]
 ```

 For the graph, we use a directed graph where relationships between components are represented by edges.
-Each component has a unique ID and belongs to a project (indicated by the outer `name` field).
+Each component has a unique hash ID and belongs to a project (indicated by the outer `name` field).
 Edges can be within the same project or across projects, with the `project_context` field indicating when a component depends on a component from another project.

 In this example:
 - The `Button` component is defined in the `source-lib` project